Invention for Innovation - Product Development Award Supporting Information for Applicants

 A clear set of measurements which define the success of the project must be outlined; the key risks to delivering the research and the contingencies that will be put in place to mitigate them identified.
 Ideally a risk register should be maintained and updated during the timeline of the research.

-All projects must adhere to the UK Policy Framework for Health and Social Care Research.
+All projects must adhere to the research governance framework for health and social care.
 Projects involving clinical trials should follow the MRC guidelines for good clinical practice in clinical trials.
 Researchers designing or undertaking clinical trials are also encouraged to consult the Clinical Trials Toolkit.
 This NIHR resource is an innovative website designed to help researchers navigate through the complex landscape of setting up and managing clinical trials in line with regulatory requirements.
 Although the Clinical Trials Toolkit is primarily aimed at publicly funded Clinical Trials of Investigational Medicinal Products, it will also provide researchers and R&D staff working on trials in other areas with useful information and guidance.

 3.5 Strength of the project team and management arrangements